The Great Weapon Battle Master Fighter

 Short, sweet, and to the point.
 You don’t have to worry as much about using the full potential of your power during a fight.
 You’ll reliably have at least one in every encounter from this point forward.

-Defensive maneuvers improve your personal defenses.
-These come in the form of either boosting your AC or reducing the damage the target is able to do to you.
+Defensive maneuvers improve your defenses.
+These come in the form of either boosting your AC or reducing the damage the target can do to you.

 As the name implies, you can force a creature you hit with a weapon attack to make a saving throw.
 They’ll drop their weapon on a failed save.